nexpy/nexpy/doc/source/pythongui.rst

               limits, the slider limits are increased to cover the expanded range.

+**Plot RGB(A) Image**
+    Plots the selected tree item as an RGB(A) image.
+In such images, the fastest varying dimension, which should be of size 3 or 4, contains the RGB(A) values for each pixel.
+By convention, the first pixel is in the upper-left corner, rather than the lower-left.

 **Add Data**
     Adds data to the selected tree item.
 If the selected item is a group, the added data can be a group or field.
 If the selected item is a field, the